![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 old Yorkshire dialect adjective meaning crack-brained, odd.
 The novel

-the son of Roger Sterne, an army ensign, and Mrs Agnes Hebert
+the second of seven children of Roger Sterne, an army ensign, and Mrs Agnes Hebert

 (née Nuttle), widow of an army captain.
 The family lived in various

 garrison towns in Ireland.
-Sterne has an older sister, Mary,
+Sterne had an older sister, Mary,

 younger one, Catherine, and a younger brother Devijeher; he died aged